bedwards254/DAprocessingTiers/Tier 1/Keep_Ingest.md

    to the taskbar at the bottom of the screen.
 2. Click **Connect**.
 3. Log-in using the stored Emory NetID and password.
-If no stored log-in details are available, you may contact either John, Carrie, Elizabeth, or Dorry.
+If no stored log-in details are available, you may contact either John, Carrie, or Elizabeth.
 4. Wait until the connection status has changed to **Connected**.
 Once connected, the BIG-IP Edge Client window will close automatically.

 ### Connect to the server via SFTP: